 Learn more about the Volunteer experience in Madagascar: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

 Madagascar is a patriarchal society, so the male is often times seen as the head of the family.
-Couples will often face situations where the community seeks to first listen to the husband.
+Some couples will often face situations where the community seeks to first listen to the husband.
 Couples have to find their own culturally appropriate strategies to challenge their coworkers about their views on gender roles and gender equality.
 As in many patriarchal societies, Malagasy people tend to believe that men are more capable to conduct intensive manual labor compared to women (such as agriculture, for example).
 Therefore, couples must find ways to support each other when faced by these different gender roles expectations.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.